Milosevic02/LibertyBridge/README.md

 We are planning to enhance the project with the following features:

 - **Security Improvements**: Enhancing the overall security of the bridge to ensure safe and reliable transactions.
-- **Development of a Custom Banker and EGRC20 Token**: Increasing The Max Amount Of Tokens and Creating A Custom Token For Compatibility.
+- **Development of a Custom Banker and EGRC20 Token**: Increasing the max amount of tokens and creating a custom token for compatibility.
 - **Bi-Directional Bridge**: Expanding the bridge to support transactions from GnoLand to Ethereum, enabling seamless two-way transfers.
 - **Fee Implementation**: Introducing transaction fees to cover operational costs and ensure the sustainability of the bridge.
 - **Additional Features**: Exploring and implementing other features to improve the functionality and usability of the bridge.